 #1: Send a Postcard

 A postcard is a perfect direct mail solution for several reasons.
 Firstly, it’s an inexpensive item to send, allowing you to stretch your direct mail marketing budget further.
 Secondly, postcards tend to be bright, colorful, and crucially, not inside an envelope, making them much more likely to be read by your prospect.
+You can grab 44 free speaker marketing templates here.

 Remember, postcards are not something someone receives every day.
 When someone comes to their mailbox at work or home, it will jump out immediately from the rest of the plain addressed envelopes.